Tiefseetauchner/TiefDownConverter/docs/Markdown/Chapter 2 - Usage.md

 EPUB support in TiefDownConverter isn’t as fancy as LaTeX or Typst, but you can still tweak it to look nice.
-You don’t get full-blown templates, but you can mess with CSS, fonts, and Lua filters to make it work how you want.
+You don’t get full-blown templates, but you can mess with CSS, fonts, and Lua filters to make it work how you want. *This template type is however somewhat depricated.
+It will not be removed but there likely won't be any new features added to it.*

 ### Customizing CSS

 EPUBs use stylesheets to control how everything looks.
-The good news?
 Any `.css` file you drop into `template/my_epub_template/` gets automatically loaded.
-No need to mess with the manifest - just throw in your styles and you’re good.

-Example CSS:
+For exammple, you can change the font, line height, and margins like so:

 ```css
 body {